AlanMaxwell/iOS_interview_questions/README.md

 Sometimes it's wise to create an additional directory called Services, in which you can put your business logic.

-## TODO: What is MVVM-C?
+## 16. What is MVVM-C?
+It is MVVM with Coordinator, where Coordinator is an object (in SwiftUI it's an EnviromnentObject), that is common for all Views, that is responsible for navigation.
+It switches views depending on some inner variable, usually Enum.

-## 16. Who is an owner of data in MVVM?
+## 17. Who is an owner of data in MVVM?

 Model is the data itself.

-## 17. MVC MVVM differences:
+## 18. MVC MVVM differences:

 The main difference between MVC and MVVM is the role of the controller and view model.
 In MVC, the Controller handles user input and updates the Model and View.
 In MVVM, the VIEW MODEL handles user input and updates the Model and View, and the view is responsible for displaying the data.

-## 18. What NS prefix means in some Swift and Objective-C classes?
+## 19. What NS prefix means in some Swift and Objective-C classes?
 It means next step (the name of one company)

-## 19. How memory management works in iOS?
+## 20. How memory management works in iOS?
 (Automatic reference counter (ARC))

 In this question it's better to tell about ARC and retain cycles.